alvinbiju1010-byte/NYC-Yellow-Taxi/README.md

 **Student:** Alvin Biju
 **Student ID:** GH1029339
-**Course:** Big Data Management — Individual Project
 **Dataset:** [NYC Yellow Taxi Trip Records (Jan 2023)](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page)

 ---

 ## Project Overview

-A complete big data management solution for processing, analysing, and modelling NYC Yellow Taxi trip records using **Apache Spark**.
-The pipeline ingests raw trip data (~3 million rows/month), performs comprehensive cleaning and feature engineering, stores results in optimised Parquet format, executes analytical queries via Spark SQL, and applies machine learning models for trip segmentation and fare prediction.
+So it’s basically a all-inclusive big data management system, that leans on **Apache Spark** to process, examine, and even predict on NYC Yellow Taxi trip data.
+The pipeline brings in the raw trip dataset (around three million rows each month), then it cleans it up, builds features, and stores everything in a tuned Parquet format.
+After that, it runs analytic questions with Spark SQL, and later on it trains machine learning models to kind of split up the trips into clusters and foresee the fares, sort of anticipates what they might end up being.

 ### Key Features

-- **7-stage ETL Pipeline:** Load → Clean → Transform → Integrate → Store → Analyse → ML
-- **6 SQL Analytical Queries:** Payment behaviour, demand patterns, trip economics, traffic analysis
-- **K-Means Clustering:** Unsupervised trip segmentation with Silhouette Score evaluation
-- **Random Forest Regression:** Fare prediction with RMSE, MAE, and R² evaluation
-- **8 Publication-Quality Visualizations:** Matplotlib + Seaborn charts
-- **83% Storage Reduction:** Parquet + Snappy compression vs raw CSV
+The seven-step ETL pipeline goes like load , clean, transform, integrate , store , analyze , and machine learning.
+Trip economics , payment behavior , demand patterns and traffic analysis are the six SQL analytical queries .

+For the first part: K-Means Clustering, kind of unsupervised trip segmentation , with Silhouette Score analysis to see what “fits” better .
+There’s also fare prediction, where we use Random Forest Regression and then judge it with RMSE, MAE , and R2 analysis.

+Matplotlib + Seaborn charts make up eight publication quality visualizations.
+And there’s this **83 percent Storage Reduction** bit , where Parquet plus Snappy compression beats unprocessed CSV in size .
 ### Technology Stack

 | Layer | Technology |